shepherd-06/LitGrid-VirtualGrid/README.md

 - `consumption_trend_analysis.py`: Conducts comprehensive trend analysis on electricity consumption data, including data fetching, statistical methods application, and visualization of trends.
 - `seasonality_detection.py`: Examines time-series data to extract and analyze seasonal patterns in electricity consumption using seasonal decomposition.
 - `outlier_detection.py`: Implements algorithms to detect anomalies in the data, indicating unusual consumption patterns or data issues.
+- `distribution_visualizer.py`: Visualizes the frequency distribution of electricity consumption values, helping to identify skewness or bimodality.
+- `key_metric_calculator.py`: Calculates key metrics such as mean, median, standard deviation, min, and max values to understand the distributions and variability in your data.

 ### tests/